citp/privacy-policy-historical/a/al/all/allafrica.com.md

-> *The following text is extracted and transformed from the allafrica.com privacy policy that was archived on 2011-11-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111102012834id_/http%3A//allafrica.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the allafrica.com privacy policy that was archived on 2012-06-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120621052649id_/http%3A//allafrica.com/misc/info/privacy.html) for the most accurate reproduction.*

-# allAfrica.com: Privacy Policy
+# allAfrica.com: Privacy

-## Privacy Policy

 AllAfrica is committed to respecting and protecting the privacy of those who use allAfrica.com.
 This statement outlines how we handle any personal information we obtain.